-2. (a) (b) What is sales promotion?
-State any four (4) objectives of a sales promotion.
-(2 marks) (4 marks) Solu tion (a) Sale s promotion is a specific activity designed to make a featured offer to a defined custo omers within a limited time span.
-(2 marks)
+2. (a) What is sales promotion?

+(b) State any four (4) objectives of a sales promotion.
-customers within a limited time span.

-- (b) The objectives of a sales promotion are to: - \ increase sales; \ counteract competitor activity; - \ encourage repeat purchases; \ encourage affiliated purchases; - \ induce a trial purchase; \ encourage payment in advance.
+- (a) Sales promotion is a specific activity designed to make a featured offer to a defined customers within a limited time span.
+(2 marks) - (b) The objectives of a sales promotion are to: - increase sales;

+- counteract competitor activity;

+- encourage repeat purchases;

+- encourage affiliated purchases;

+- induce a trial purchase;

+- encourage payment in advance.

 (1 mark for each correct and completely stated objective.
 Maximum of 4 to be graded.
-Sub-Total: 4 price reduction; coupons; vouchers;
+Sub-Total: 4 marks)